-This ruling has implications for all brand name drug manufactures.
+This ruling has implications for all brand name drug manufacturers.
 It holds them responsible for disclosing and publishing all known risks of their drug so that generic versions made by others can carry the same warnings.
 It says if you create a drug and know it poses serious risks, regardless of whether consumers buy the brand name or generic version, you have a duty to warn them.

 The FDA has proposed a new rule that would allow generic drug manufacturers to put warnings on their packaging that reflects new information about risks even though the wording is not on the brand-name versions.
 This has sparked a firestorm among industry lobbyists in Washington, D.C., who claim this would unduly burden generic drug makers to keep up with the latest side effects of their products.